DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 Each retailer accepts a different set of publications.
 Apple for example doesn't allow the sale of PDFs in its bookstore and only supports EPUB or publications made using iBooks Author. [^apple-publication-guidelines] Amazon, via their Kindle Direct Publishing programme, supports a wider range of publications formats, including AZW, EPUB, PDF and even Microsoft Word documents. [^kindle-direct-publishing]

-## Online reading platforms: Scribd, Issuu, website / blog
+## Online reading platforms: Scribd, Issuu, Internet Archive, website / blog

 Online reading platforms are browser-based platforms where digital publications are uploaded and made available.
 The publication can be presented in different formats.
 The choice for an online platform and the accompanying publication format also has effect on modes and reach of distribution.